CASDAV/DotNet.LearningNotes/notes/Platforms & Frameworks.Dot Net.3 HTTP.Interview Q&A.md

 The basics of functionality of HTTP are **the request** message and **the response** message, usually a request is made by the browser and send it to the server, then the server takes the request and executes some logic to generate a response, that response is sent to the browser and there the browser does something with that response.

 ## What is the format of a Request Message?

+HTTP Requests are messages which are sent by the client to initiate an action on the server.

+It consists of various things:

+1. Request Line: The Request-Line includes with HTTP method, URL, HTTP version.

+2. Request Headers: Contains request-header fields that allow the client to pass additional information to the server, logically equivalent to the parameters while method invocation in a programming language.

+3. Request body: Contains actual content to send to server; such as query string, JSON, XML etc.

+Format:

 ```text
 METHOD | URL | PROTOCOL VERSION